decentralized-identity/sidetree/docs/implementation.md

   Optional.
 A transaction number.
 When not given, all Sidetree transactions since inception will be returned.
   When given, only Sidetree transactions after the specified transaction will be returned.

-- `transaction-hash`
+- `transaction-time-hash`

   Optional, but MUST BE given if `since` parameter is specified.

-  This is the hash of the transaction specified by the `since` parameter.
-The hash of the previous transaction is used as one of the inputs for the calculation of this hash.
+  This is the hash associated with the time the transaction specified by the `since` parameter is anchored on blockchain.
+  Multiple transactions can have the same _transaction time_ and thus the same _transaction time hash_.

-  This transaction hash helps the blockchain layer detect block reorganizations (temporary forks) and inform the requester on such events. `HTTP 404` will be the response status code in such events.
+  The _transaction time hash_ helps the blockchain layer detect block reorganizations (temporary forks) and inform the requester using `HTTP 404` on such events.

 ### Request example
 ```
-GET /v1.0/transactions?since=170&transaction-hash=123abc
+GET /v1.0/transactions?since=170&transaction-time-hash=00000000000000000000100158f474719e5a319933856f7f464fcc65a3cb2253
 ```

 ### Response body schema